explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 }
 </style>

 ...Ahem.
 We regret to inform you that the Vega normalized system isn't normalized to Vega.
-In Johnson's UVB system, which is called Vega normalized, Vega's magnitude isn't 0 in both U,B, and V. As the SIMBAD star database shows, Vega has magnitude [0.03](https://simbad.cds.unistra.fr/simbad/sim-basic?Ident=vega&submit=SIMBAD+search):
+In Johnson's UVB system, Vega's magnitude isn't 0 in U, or B, or V. As the SIMBAD star database shows, Vega has magnitude [0.03](https://simbad.cds.unistra.fr/simbad/sim-basic?Ident=vega&submit=SIMBAD+search):

 <img src="./vegasimbad.png" alt="A picture of astronomy database SIMBAD, showing Vega with magnitude 0.03 in V"></img>